FAQs

 What is the City doing to address the safety concerns identified by residents and neighbours of short-term rentals?

-We have connected with the Winnipeg Police Service (WPS) to better understand the nature and extent of their experience and concerns with short-term rentals.
-We will work closely with the WPS as a potential licensing and enforcement framework is developed.
+We connected with the Winnipeg Police Service (WPS) to better understand the nature and extent of their experience and concerns with short-term rentals.
+We continue to work closely with the WPS as a licensing and enforcement program is implemented.
 We will also be working with the WPS to develop information on Sex Trafficking and Human Trafficking for owners of short-term rentals, as directed by Standing Policy Committee on Property and Development, Heritage and Downtown Development.

 How do short-term rentals impact the housing market and rental housing, including housing affordability and availability?